TrelisResearch/arc-agi-2025/README.md

 ### Quick Start - Evaluation

-For evaluation, you can run models from a private endpoint OR from a Runpod instance that will automatically spin up (you need to set `RUNPOD_API_KEY` in a `.env` file for Runpod or set `OPENAI_API_KEY_OPENAI` to hit an openai style endpoint).
+For evaluation, you can run models from a private endpoint OR from a Runpod instance that will automatically spin up (you need to set `RUNPOD_API_KEY` in a `.env` file for Runpod or set `OPENAI_API_KEY` to hit an openai style endpoint).
 To see evaluation options run:
 ```bash
 uv run python3 -m llm_python.run_arc_tasks_soar -h
 ```